TheTechRobo/discord-urls-extractor/README.md

 Example: `cargo r /home/thetechrobo/Discordbackups/dsicord_data/SteamgridDB/SteamGridDB.dht dht`

 ## Usage with discard2

+:warning: These steps are going to change!
+(The current steps will still work, but they won't ever get things like embeds.)
+Watch this space!

 This one's a bit more work, because I'm too lazy to figure out the raw JSONL discard2 can output.
 If you don't know how to use a reader for discard2, check its README.

 1. Use the `derive-urls` reader to get a list of attachments.
 Save that into a file.
 Do not name that file `urls.url` or `ignores.url`.